libmemalloc v3.0.00

 Allocates memory using the specified strategy.

 This function attempts to allocate at least size bytes of user data by choosing between heap‐based allocation (via free‐lists and optional heap growth) or mmap (for large requests > MMAP_THRESHOLD).
-It uses the given strategy (FIRST_FIT, NEXT_FIT, BEST_FIT) to locate a free block, grows the heap if necessary, splits a larger block to fit exactly, and records debugging metadata (source file, line, variable name).
+It uses the given strategy (FIRST_FIT, NEXT_FIT, BEST_FIT) to locate a free block, grows the heap if necessary, splits a larger block to fit exactly, and records debugging metadata (source file, line).
 For mmap allocations it rounds up to page size and tracks the region in the allocator.

 Parameters